Google Sheets is a spreadsheet program included as part of the free, web-based Google Docs Editors suite.

 If you are self-hosted, you will need to setup Google SSO

-Each sheet can be viewed and edited as a data table within Budibase.
+Each sheet can be viewed and edited as a grid within the Budibase builder.

-You can edit columns, add rows, edit rows and delete rows.
+You can edit columns, add rows, edit rows and delete rows via the Grid interface.
 Changes made in Budibase will be reflected in that sheet of your Google spreadsheet.

 To add a query, select your Google spreadsheet datasource, and click